flexsurfer/re-frisk/README.md

 # re-frisk

-Visualize [re-frame](https://github.com/Day8/re-frame) pattern data in your re-frame apps as a tree structure.
+Visualize [re-frame](https://github.com/Day8/re-frame) pattern data in your re-frame apps or any ratom data in [regent](https://reagent-project.github.io) apps as a tree structure.
-Since 0.1.2 not only for the re-frame app, you can use it for reagent apps too.

 <img src="re-frisk-show.gif">